tapjs/tapjs/readme.markdown

 ## p.on('line', function (line) {})

 As each line of input is parsed, a `line` event is emitted.
-Note that this occurs *before* any other actions based on that line, so in some instances, the `line` events will appear to come in advance of something relating to a previous line.
-See `Ordering of Events` below.

 "Synthetic" line events will be emitted to support the `bail` behavior, and to inject `1..0` plan lines in subtests that have no